Jorge Pereyra Díaz: Kerala Blasters (loan)

 On 27 August 2021, Pereyra Díaz joined Indian Super League side Kerala Blasters on a season-long loan.
 He made his debut on 19 November in the 2021–22 season opener against ATK Mohun Bagan FC, where he scored his debut goal but the Blasters suffered a 4–2 defeat at full-time.
 He scored again in the match against defending champions Mumbai City FC on 19 December, where he netted a penalty in the 51st minute as Kerala Blasters won the game 3–0 away from home.
 Díaz scored again in the next match against rivals Chennaiyin FC on 22 December, where he scored the opening goal of the game as the Blasters won the game with a score of 0–3.
 He scored his fourth goal of the season against NorthEast United FC on 4 February 2022, where he netted the opening goal of the game as Kerala Blasters won the match 2–1 at full-time.
 After the Blasters' match against ATK Mohun Bagan on 23 February, Díaz was shown a direct red card after being substituted.
 He was the charged by the All India Football Federation Disciplinary Committee for ‘violent conduct’.
 He was indicted for violating Article 48.1.2 of the AIFF Disciplinary Code mentioning that he 'broke the dugout panel, an act of violent conduct'.
 He was then given a one-game ban.
 Díaz was back after the one-match ban on 26 February to play against Chennaiyin, where he netted a brace as Kerala Blasters won the match 3–0 at full-time.
 In the Blasters' match against FC Goa on 6 March, Díaz scored another brace, which initially gave the Blasters the lead, but the match ended in a high-scoring 4–4 draw.

 Mumbai City

+2022-23 season

 In August 2022, Mumbai City completed the signing of Pereyra Díaz, on a one-year deal.
 On 18 August, he made his debut for the club against Indian Navy in the Durand Cup, which ended in a 4–1 win.
 He provided the assist to Vikram Pratap Singh for their equaliser.
-Six days later, he scored his first and the equaliser for the club against ATK Mohun Bagan, which ended in a 1–1 stalemate.
+Six days later, he scored his first goal for the club, which was the equaliser for the club against ATK Mohun Bagan, which ended in a 1–1 stalemate.